-This clause specifies the requirements for recordable optical disks and drives used for recording, required for long-term data preservation using optical disks.
+This clause specifies the requirements for long-term data preservation using optical disks with regard to recordable optical disks and drives used for recording.
 By adopting a combination of high quality recordable optical disks and drives dedicated to long-term storage, deterioration of recorded data quality can be reduced during long-term data preservation.